-Collateral.
-Traditional loans will want the owner to secure financing with collateral, which likely will be a highly liquid or saleable asset, such as cash, investments, a house or a vehicle.
-If your business does not have these tangible assets, an SBA guarantee will allow your banker to offer the loan regardless.
+- Collateral.
+Traditional loans for larger growth-oriented and mature businesses require financing to be secured with collateral, which likely will be a highly liquid or saleable asset such as cash, inventory, investments, a house or a vehicle.
+If your business does not have these tangible assets and meets certain size restrictions, a Small Business Administration (SBA) guarantee may allow your banker to offer the loan regardless.

-Capacity to repay the loan.
-Lenders want some evidence that you can repay the loan.
+- Capacity to repay the loan.
+Lenders want evidence that you can repay the loan.
 This requires global loan coverage, meaning enough cash flow to easily make the monthly loan payment.
-A banker would like to see 1.4 times the cash flow.
-An SBA-guaranteed loan can help companies with limited cash flow extend the term of a traditional loan from an average of four years to seven.
+When conventional financing is not an option, an SBA-guaranteed loan can help smaller companies with limited cash flow extend the term of a traditional loan from an average of four years to seven.

 Things You Cannot Control